-The school does not publish results from external examinations but in information released to WhichSchoolAdvisor.com it did reveal university destinations.
-"Most of our students attend university in the United States, Europe, Canada or private universities in the UAE."
-Recent destinations for graduates include the University of Wollongong, Murdoch University, Middlesex University, Herriot Watt, RIT, Canadian University, Adelphi University, Université du Québec à Chicoutimi, Embry Riddle Aeronautical University, Western Wyoming College, University of the Balearic Island, University of Louisville, Arkansas State University, University of Queensland, Middlesex University, SAE Institute Dubai, University of New York in Prague, and Colorado State University
+Recent destinations for graduates include the University of Wollongong, Murdoch University, Middlesex University, Herriot Watt, Canadian University, Adelphi University, Université du Québec à Chicoutimi, Embry Riddle Aeronautical University, University of the Balearic Island, University of Louisville, Arkansas State University, University of Queensland, Middlesex University, SAE Institute Dubai, University of New York in Prague, and Colorado State University.

-There is no doubt that the set-up at Knowledge Village is not the usual school situation that families in Dubai are used to.
-There is no school uniform, large external sports facilities or auditoria and children do seem to work on a more individual rather than group basis, but for the families utilizing the K12 programme for whatever reason they choose, this is clearly working for them and well worth consideration if main-stream schooling does not seem right for your child.
+There is no doubt that the set-up at Dubai Knowledge Park is not the usual school situation that families in Dubai are used to.
+There is no school uniform, large external sports facilities or auditorium, and children do seem to work on a more individual rather than group basis.

-Fees vary significantly depending upon whether a student is online or "blended" spending time at one of the iCademy centres (and if so, how much time).
-For online fee details go here.
-For learning centre tuition fees, contact iCademy directly.
+Fees vary significantly depending upon whether a student is strictly online or is enrolled at the iCademy Learning Center (and if so, whether full time or part time).
+Online fees range from AED 18,332 from KG2 to Grade 8 inclusive, rising to AED 25,672 for Grades 9 to 12.
+For online fee details, please see Fees and payments.
+For Learning Center tuition fees, contact iCademy directly.